Zettlr/Zettlr/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] I target the develop-branch, and *not* the master branch.
   - [ ] I have tested this extensively and paid extra attention to potential cross-platform issues (e.g. Cmd/Ctrl/Super-key bindings)
+  - [ ] I have made use of ESLint using the provided configuration from the repository's .eslintrc.json file, and it did not complain.
-  - [ ] I have added an entry to the CHANGELOG.md
+  - [ ] I have added an entry to the CHANGELOG.md.
   - [ ] I matched my code-style to the repository (as far as possible).
   - [ ] I do agree that my code will be published under the GNU GPL v3 license.
   - [ ] As far as JS-files are concerned, I made sure to copy (in case of new files)